 The length of time you need to have this ignition interlock device on your vehicle depends on the gravity of the offense and your blood alcohol content (BAC).
 A standard DUI, for example (a BAC of .08 or above), may require an ignition interlock device for 12 months, while a super extreme DUI (BAC of .2 or above) requires an ignition interlock device for 18 months or more.

 How many times can you fail this test, and what are the consequences for doing so?
-Here’s everything you need to know.
+Contact our attorney to learn more.

 Consequences of Failing an Interlock Device Test